usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 for potential homebuyers with disabilities.
 For example, a developer could provide physical access (via ramp or lift) to the primary level of one of several model homes and make photographs of other levels within the home as well as of other models available to the customer.
-{% enddetails %}

-{% details Can a vacation timeshare property be a place of public accommodation? %}
+#### Can a vacation timeshare property be a place of public accommodation?
 Yes.
 Whether a particular timeshare property is a place of public accommodation depends upon how much the timeshare operation resembles that of a hotel or other typical place of lodging.
 Among the factors to be considered in this determination are --